 - Shrimps can quickly outgrow the “substrate shelter”

 The substrate is light and highly porous.
-The porous characteristic creates an environment that promotes the growth of healthy bacteria.
-These bacteria are essential and healthy for the overall environment of the tank.
+This characteristic creates an environment that promotes the growth of healthy bacteria which are essential for the overall environment of the tank.

-This substrate can release quite a bit of dust when coming out of the bag can release quite a bit dusty.
-The first time putting the substrate into water, the water will become slightly cloudy for a few hours, then it’ll sink down and be perfectly clean and clear again.
+This substrate can release quite a bit of dust when coming out of the bag.
+When the substrate is first put into water, the water will become slightly cloudy for a few hours, then it’ll sink down and be perfectly clean and clear again.

 - Good nutrients

 - Lots of dust in the beginning

 UP Aqua Sand is one of the best substrates on the market, with incredibly high ratings from customers.
 And it is highly rated for good reasons.

 There is almost no dust released when the substrate is placed in the tank, so there is no clouding of the water when the tank is filled.
 It is impressive how clear the water is when setting up with this substrate.

 The substrate provides many nutrients to the plants, and it’s a stand alone—you do not need any extra components or another substrate to support the mini-ecosystem inside the tank.
 This substrate on its own provides enough nutrients for the plants to grow and develop healthily.